Boburmirzo/ai-data-transformation-code-generator/README.md

-# Data Transformation Code Generator
+# AI Data Transformation Code Generator
 This Streamlit app, powered by Toolhouse AI and OpenAI's LLM, generates Python code to transform data from one JSON format to another.
 It provides a description of the transformation function and verifies its correctness through automated unit testing.

 # Features